 This project involves a number of components aimed at determining the current capacity of the NSW mental health workforce in the area of intellectual disability mental health, and to define the core attributes that they require to deliver a quality mental health service that meets the needs of pe

-The Department of Developmental Disability Neuropsychiatry has been successful in obtaining a NSW Health Innovation Grant to develop an app that can be used to support mental health assessment of people with intellectual disability and significant communication difficulties.
+On 13th August 2020, The Department of Developmental Disability Neuropsychiatry launched MySigns, a web application that can be used to support mental health assessment of people with intellectual disability

 Compared to the general population, people with intellectual disabilities are more likely to experience multiple health disadvantages including an elevated mortality rate and lower age of death.
 They are also at increased risk of dying from potentially avoidable causes.